Chase Sapphire Reserve®

 How much are the rewards worth?

-When you redeem your points for travel through the Chase Ultimate Rewards portal, your 50,000 bonus-point offer is worth $750.
+When you redeem your points for travel through the Chase Ultimate Rewards portal, your 50,000 bonus-point offer (after spending $4,000 in the first 3 months) is worth $750.
 Outside of the portal, your 50,000 bonus points are worth around $500.

 On top of the rewards you can earn through Chase, this card gives you the luxury of earning rewards through another vessel; the Visa Infinite program.
 The rewards program opens up doors to new perks and adds flexibility to the rewards offered by the Chase Sapphire Reserve card.
 By visiting our Visa Infinite rewards guide, you’ll learn important information on Visa’s most exclusive tier of benefits, including how to sign up, hotel and travel rewards offered, and other perks.